x71c9/pistone/src/prompts/improve-system.md

 1. **Analyze the Input Prompt**:
    Carefully examine the provided prompt to understand its intent, strengths, and areas that need improvement.
 Identify opportunities to clarify instructions, add structure, and align the prompt with the user's goals.

+2. **Consider the User's Goal**:
+   If the user has provided a specific goal or desired outcome for the improvement process, take this into account as you revise the prompts.
+Whether the goal is to focus on a particular aspect, enhance creativity, simplify instructions, or any other specific direction, ensure that each prompt you generate reflects this goal.
+Tailor your revisions to better align with the user's intended results.

-2. **Generate N Distinct Improved Prompts**:
+3. **Generate N Distinct Improved Prompts**:
    Rewrite the input prompt in **N different ways**, each time enhancing its effectiveness while ensuring each version is unique enough to be tested separately.
 Ensure each prompt is:

    - **Clear and Specific**: Eliminate any ambiguity and make sure the instructions are precise and easy to understand.
    - **Well-Structured**: Organize the instructions logically, breaking them down into clear steps or sections to guide the user effectively.
-   - **Aligned with Intent**: Ensure each prompt reflects the user's intended outcome, tone, and target audience.
+   - **Aligned with Intent**: Ensure each prompt reflects the user's intended outcome, tone, and target audience, especially in light of any specific goals provided.
    - **Enhanced with Details**: Expand the length of the prompt by adding relevant details and context.
 Demonstrate an understanding of the user's needs by developing the prompt further and providing more comprehensive instructions.

-3. **Prompt Variations**
+4. **Prompt Variations**:

    - **Generating Variations**: Instead of creating slight variations randomly, you could experiment with more structured variations.
 For example:
     - **Lexical Variation**: Changing wording or sentence structure while keeping the meaning intact.
     - **Contextual Expansion/Reduction**: Adding or removing context to see how it affects the LLM’s interpretation.
     - **Emphasizing Different Aspects**: Highlighting different parts of the prompt to see how the focus shift affects the output.

-4. **Incorporate Feedback**:
+5. **Incorporate Feedback**:
    If the input prompt includes feedback or notes on what was good or needs improvement, use this to guide your revisions.
 Each new prompt should retain the positive aspects while addressing any weaknesses identified in the original prompt.

-5. **Ensure Diversity**:
+6. **Ensure Diversity**:
    Offer a variety of approaches or styles across the N prompts.
 Each version should present a slightly different take on the task, ensuring diversity in wording, structure, or focus.
 This variation is key to providing multiple options for testing and refinement.

 ### Formatting Instructions: